Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 She sees the basket flinch in excitement at the mere mention of the word “socks”.
 It’s not Chaos, that’s for sure.

 With a blink-fast snap, Order reaches in and fishes out none other than Sock Minion, significantly less dangerous and legendary than his dark master, but significantly more untrustworthy around unattended socks.
-After a frantic, dryer-lint-covered squirm, his floppy sock-antennae are as clear as day to her.
+After a frantic, dryer-lint-covered squirm, his floppy sock-covered antennae are as clear as day to her.

 “I should have known,” she starts with a cross tone over the convulsing, whimpering minion.
-“It’s… yeah.”
+“It’s...”
+Her thought trails off, as if to encourage him to finish it for her.

 There’s a slight pause, the quivering minion opening a single eye of his to address her.
 “Sock Minion,” he educates helpfully.

 “Mmm.”
-She lifts him by the neck, which isn’t difficult considering he’s only a quarter-meter high; one of The Dark Master’s tiniest, cutest minions and just the perfect size for fitting into hampers unawares.
+She lifts him by the neck, which isn’t difficult considering his size.
+He is one of The Dark Master’s tiniest, cutest minions, and just the perfect size for fitting into hampers unawares.
 “Let me guess, he sent you here?”

 “I… I had to, miss!
 It was a direct order, and he never gives me direct orders!
 To refuse him after all this time of hanging out in his sock collection would be the gravest of insults!”